 Welcome!
 I am a Lecturer (Assistant Professor) in the University of Kent’s School of Politics and International Relations.
-My research interests lie in authoritarian politics and nationalism, focussing on China.
+My research interests lie in China’s foreign relations, great power politics, and nationalism.

-My work explores how international efforts to change a regime's behaviour influence domestic politics and public opinion, and the causes and consequences of rises in authoritarian and nationalist sentiment.
-My recent book examines how the Chinese Communist Party strategically manages foreign pressure on its human rights.
-It shines a light on how authoritarian regimes have learnt to manipulate and resist foreign pressure, and illustrates how support for authoritarian and nationalist policies might grow in the face of a liberal international system.
-Some of my other work is published in Comparative Political Studies, International Studies Quarterly, Democratization, and Security Studies.
+My other work explores how international efforts to change a regime's behaviour influence domestic politics and public opinion, and the causes and consequences of rises in authoritarian and nationalist sentiment.
+My recent book examines how the Chinese Communist Party strategically manages and resists foreign pressure.
+My work is also published in the British Journal of Political Science, Comparative Political Studies, International Studies Quarterly, Democratization, and Security Studies.

 I am open to supervising PhD students in areas related to China’s international relations and politics, authoritarianism, the politics of human rights, and nationalism.